What is OKR?

 Aside from all the theories we learned in business school, the common denominator is that people want an opportunity to learn, grow, achieve, and be recognized.

 OKR also encourages inclusion at every level.
-This means top-down, bottom-up collaboration.
+This means bottom-up collaboration.
 It means everyone participates in planning, tracking, and reviews, important managerial skills for future promotion.

-A culture of growth and improvement
+OKR is about growth and improvement

 A concept of “stretch” is built into OKR culture – it means to push yourself, take a chance, and always aim higher.
 If you shoot for the moon and end up on the roof – it’s still progress.